Your Cart

 What is the Aloha Forest coalition?

-Aloha forest is a urban forest restoration coalition created to connect the like minded & like hearted people, organizations, and nations of the earth in creating community stakeholder-ship in urban food forest systems, and empower communities to plant 1 million trees in Hawai’i over the next 25 years.
-Our mission is restore native forests through harnessing the collective power of individual contribution, we are setting out to build and restore relationships through planting trees.
+Aloha forest is a urban forest restoration coalition created to connect the like minded & like hearted people, organizations, and nations of the earth in creating community stakeholder-ship in urban food forest systems, that bring together expertise and knowledge to empower communities to build capacity to plant 1 million trees in Hawai’i over the next 25 years. our mission is restore native forests through harnessing the collective power of individual contribution, we are setting out to build and restore relationships through planting trees.

 Are you ready to join the coalition and help us plant a tree?